Mashey/gitlab-meltano/README.md

 ### Cloud SQL and Cloud SQL Admin

 The Cloud SQL and Cloud SQL Admin APIs are used to store Airflow metadata in the Meltano production environment.
+The Cloud SQL Admin API is necessary in order to create a Cloud SQL Proxy within a Kubernetes [deployment](https://cloud.google.com/kubernetes-engine/docs/concepts/deployment).

 Enable the Cloud SQL API